Loyola University Chicago

 Dr. Vaillancourt came to the philosophy department in 1990 with the affiliation of Loyola University and Mundelein College.
 He had taught at Mundelein College for eighteen years, where he had also served as Chairperson of Humanities for five years and Dean of the Masters in Liberal Studies Program for three years.

-Dr. Vaillancourt's primary areas of research are aesthetics, the philosophy of beauty, and philosophy of human nature.
-He is also interested in the philosophy of literature and the philosophy of suffering.
+Dr. Vaillancourt's primary areas of research are aesthetics, the philosophy of beauty, virtue, and philosophy of human nature.

-Dr. Vaillancourt has served as chairman of humanities and graduate school dean, but he considers aesthetics his expertise and passion.
-He completed formal training in the field by majoring at the undergraduate level in philosophy and French literature and by specializing at the doctoral level in phenomenology and existentialism, with extensive study in the intersection of philosophy and literature.
-He has won 15 regional and national grants and 12 teacher of the year awards/commendations.
+Dr. Vaillancourt considers aesthetics his expertise and passion.
+He completed formal training in the field by specializing at the doctoral level in phenomenology and existentialism, with extensive study in the intersection of philosophy and literature.
+He has won 15 regional and national grants and over a dozen teaching awards/ commendations.
 He has created and taught 12 undergraduate and graduate courses in aesthetics, ranging from Catholic Aesthetics and Philosophical Themes in Nobel Prize Literature to Philosophy and Theatre, and, of course, Aesthetics.
-His publications include two books, dozens of articles, and three translations.
+His publications include two books, over a hundred articles, and three translations.
 He also edited a national magazine, Life Beat, for four years.
-Currently, he is writing for his website (www.memoirforchange.org) and working on two books: Beauty: The Sources (a collection of sources on beauty from around the world), and Do Beauty Experiences Boost the Immune System? (a monograph that explores the intersection of aesthetics, neuroscience, and immunology by investigating the impact of beauty, via the brain, on the immune system).
-He is also leading an international project to gather the wisdom—through memoir—of nuns in different parts of the world.
-He dances and plays the tenor recorder.
+Currently, he is writing a four-volume work, Beauty As Virtue (Lookism; A New Dimension of Beauty; Extreme Beauty; Beauty as Virtue), and he is leading the World Institute for Extreme Beauty at the renowned Walker House in Mineral Point, Wisconsin.
+Dr. Vaillancourt dances and plays the tenor recorder.
 Like Dostoevsky, he believes beauty changes the world.

-To learn more about Dr. Vaillancourt, go to his personal website: memoirforchange.org
+To learn more about Dr. Vaillancourt, go to his Institute website: http://thewalkerhouse.org.